Actors Headshots advice from Carl Proctor CDG.

 Full length / mid-shots

-By full length we usually mean a mid-shot.
-We don’t often need to see your feet.
-All casting directors will appreciate being able to see your size and shape so don’t listen to anyone who tells you that a mid-shot isn’t useful.
+It’s useful to get some full-length shots which you have the option to crop to mid shots.
+All casting directors will appreciate being able to see your size and shape so don’t listen to anyone who tells you that a body shot isn’t useful.
 These shots often look better if cropped narrower than 10 x 8.

 Outdoor shots